rjmoggach/python-gmail-export/README.md

 My python tools to export mail from gmail in a format I require.
 This library allows me to connect to my Gmail account and download as `.eml` files for a specific label.
 I then convert the `.eml` files to pdf.

+> Use at your own risk.
+Don't delete files if you're not clear on what's happening in here.

 ## Usage

 ### Installation & Environment